irlnathan/s-assoc-docs/associations2.md

 | 1  | 'Nikola Tesla'  |
 | 2  | 'Neal Stephenson'  |

-I can access a `collection` of user `model` instances via the browser using the following GET request to the path: `localhost:1337/user`.
+I can access a `collection` of User `model` instances via the browser using the following GET request to the path: `localhost:1337/user`.
 Sails returns the following json:

 ```javascript
 [  {